Medesko/user-facebox/README.md

 Go to the Dashboard’s Plugins page and you see the new plugin listed and click to active.

+Follow this Screenshots to set your avatar

 ![ScreenShoot](http://medesko.com/facebox.png)
 ![ScreenShoot2](http://medesko.com/facebox_upload.png)

-add post's get_avatar function, in The Loop:
+make sure to add post's get_avatar function, in The Loop:
 ```
 <?php echo get_avatar( $post->post_author); ?>
 ```